vietrux/LaHu-Smart-Car-Park/README.md

    - Verify UART packets are transmitted properly

 2. **License Plate Recognition**:
-   - Use sample plates to test webcam recognition
+   - Use sample plates to test webcam recognition with YOLOv8 and PaddleOCR
    - Test various lighting conditions and angles

 3. **Web Interface Testing**: